Leadership at all levels being on the same page proves crucial

 The two brigades in the central corridor occupied two cantonments that were relatively close in an almost hedgehog configuration within a few miles of each other.
 The 1st Brigade with the division headquarters was in the northern cantonment.
 The brigade had under command the division’s two tank battalions and an infantry battalion.
 The division’s engineer battalion was positioned about a mile further north.

-The 2nd Brigade of three infantry battalions was positioned a few miles south of the 1st Brigade.
+The 2nd Brigade of three infantry battalions was positioned about a mile south of the 1st Brigade.
 The 3rd Brigade was in the Western Corridor with its two mechanized battalions and the armored cavalry squadron on several cantonments.
 The brigade’s direct support artillery battalion was positioned in various prepositioned firing positions in the corridor with the brigade.
 Its support battalion was also positioned in the corridor to provide prompt support to the brigade.
 One of the mechanized battalions was positioned to give rapid assistance to the element that manned the facility at Panmunjom.

 The configuration of the division and its positioning presented several challenges to any division commander who intended to do more than initial engagement of any force invading and attempting to move south down the corridor.
 The South Korean Army had significant forces in the area with more reinforcing forces to augment these forward forces on mobilization, but in the division commander’s mind he wanted to enhance his own ability to fight the division and leverage his combat potential without overreliance on immediate South Korean reinforcement.

 To note, the Republic of Korea Army had the ability to deploy over 20 divisions on mobilization.
-A continually improving defense in depth of pre-prepared fortified and hardened positions had been emplaced augmented by significant obstacles to movement covered by fire.
+A continually improving defense in depth of pre-prepared fortified and hardened positions had been emplaced and augmented by significant obstacles to movement covered by fire.
 The system of fortification took full advantage of the substantial cross compartmenting ridges extending across the valleys from the primary north south ridges on the boundaries of the valley.
 The extent of these emplacements created a series of concentric rings of static and dynamic fortification, reinforced by extensive fires preparations and maneuver capability.

 Nevertheless, the new division commander found the arrangement unsatisfactory if he was to be able to fight his force more flexibly and aggressively than just defending in place.
 Given the ruggedness of the terrain, the four infantry battalions represented a force with the best ability to maneuver off the steep ridges and a capability to prepare in depth defensive positions able to deny enemy movement south.